Valencia Travel Guide (2026): 11 Best Things to Do, Hidden Gems & Local Food

 No visit to Valencia is complete without exploring the City of Arts and Sciences, a remarkable architectural masterpiece designed by the renowned architect Santiago Calatrava.
 This iconic complex stretches across the former Turia riverbed, blending futuristic design with a diverse range of experiences, from scientific discovery and cultural exhibitions to family-friendly entertainment.

-The complex is home to several world-class attractions, with Hemisfèric (a spectacular IMAX cinema and planetarium), the Prince Felipe Science Museum (featuring interactive exhibits and hands-on displays), and Oceanogràfic, Europe’s largest and most impressive aquarium, where visitors can encounter a fascinating variety of marine life and indulge in an ” underwater” dinner where you can dine surrounded by mesmerizing sea life.
+The complex features several world-class attractions: Hemisfèric (an IMAX cinema and planetarium), the interactive Prince Felipe Science Museum, and Oceanogràfic—Europe’s largest aquarium, where you can even enjoy an “underwater” dinner surrounded by mesmerizing sea life.

 Whether you’re traveling solo, with friends, or as a family, the City of Arts and Sciences offers something for everyone.
 Pre-book your tickets online to avoid queues and ensure a seamless experience, with the option to choose between individual tickets or combined passes that allow you to visit multiple attractions at your leisure.

-The Ágora, designed by the acclaimed Santiago Calatrava, is not only an architectural marvel but also the home of CaixaForum Valencia, a vibrant cultural hub within the City of Arts and Sciences.
+The Ágora, Santiago Calatrava’s architectural marvel, now houses CaixaForum Valencia, a vibrant cultural hub within the City of Arts and Sciences.

-Its modern design and dynamic programming make it a standout destination for anyone seeking to explore the intersection of art, science, and culture.
+This versatile space hosts a diverse range of events, including art exhibitions, immersive installations, concerts, film screenings, and conferences.
+Its striking design and dynamic programming make it a must-visit for anyone exploring the intersection of art, science, and culture.

 With its unique offerings and cutting-edge approach, it’s an essential stop on any trip to Valencia.
 Don’t miss the opportunity to explore this extraordinary space.